mendix/docs/content/en/docs/appstore/modules/teamcenter-extension.md

 * Revise item revisions
 * Create BOM window

+## 3 Configuration

+### 3.1 Actions

-### 2.1 Get Item Revisions from Teamcenter {#getitemrevision}
+#### 3.1.1 Get Item Revisions from Teamcenter {#getitemrevision}

-The Get ItemRevision action allows you to generate a microflow to search for and retrieve ItemRevisions or specialization thereof from Teamcenter, and the corresponding domain model.
-The resulting microflow implements the Saved Query “Item Revision...” from Teamcenter.
+The `Get ItemRevision` action allows you to generate a microflow to search for and retrieve `ItemRevisions` or its specialization from Teamcenter and the corresponding domain model.
+The resulting microflow implements the saved query `Item Revision...` from Teamcenter.

-### 2.2 Get Workspace Objects {#getworkspaceobjects}
+#### 3.1.2 Get Workspace Objects {#getworkspaceobjects}
-The Get Workspace Objects action allows you to configure and generate a microflow to search for and retrieve Workspace Objects or specialization thereof from Teamcenter, and the corresponding domain model.
-This action implements the Saved Query "General.." from Teamenter
+The `Get Workspace Objects` action allows you to configure and generate a microflow to search for and retrieve workspace objects or their specialization from Teamcenter and the corresponding domain model.
+This action implements the saved query `General..` from Teamenter

-### 2.3 Create Item and Item Revision {#createitem-and-itemrevision}
+#### 3.1.3 Create Item and Item Revision {#createitem-and-itemrevision}
-The Create Item and Item Revision action allows you to configure and generate a microflow to create an Item with ItemRevision or specializations thereof in Teamcenter, and the corresponding domain model.
-The resulting microflow implements the Create Object and Update Properties actions from the Teamcenter Connector.
-With the Create Object action, the Item and ItemRevision get created in Teamcenter, setting the Teamcenter properties that need to be set upon creation; with the Update Properties action, the remaining properties are updated in Teamcenter.
+The `Create Item and Item Revision` action allows you to configure and generate a microflow to create an Item with `ItemRevision` or its specializations in Teamcenter and the corresponding domain model.
+The resulting microflow implements the `Create Object and Update Properties` actions from the Teamcenter Connector.
+With the `Create Object` action, the `Item` and `ItemRevision` get created in Teamcenter, setting the Teamcenter properties that need to be set upon creation.
+With the `Update Properties` action, the remaining properties are updated in Teamcenter.

-### 2.4 Update Item and Item Revision {#updateitem-and-itemrevision}
+#### 3.1.4 Update Item and Item Revision {#updateitem-and-itemrevision}

-The Update Item and Item Revision action allows you to generate a microflow to update an Item with ItemRevision or specializations thereof in Teamcenter and the corresponding domain model.
-The resulting microflows implements the Update Properties action from the TcConnector.
+The `Update Item and Item Revision` action allows you to generate a microflow to update an `Item` with `ItemRevision` or their specializations in Teamcenter and the corresponding domain model.
+The resulting microflows implements the `Update Properties` action from the Teamcenter Connector.

-### 2.5 Revise Item Revision {#reviseitem-and-itemrevision}
+#### 3.1.5 Revise Item Revision {#reviseitem-and-itemrevision}

 The Revise Item and Item Revision action allows you to generate a microflow to revise an ItemRevision or specializations thereof in Teamcenter and the corresponding domain model.
 The resulting microflow implements the Revise Object and Update Properties actions from the Teamcenter Connector.
 With the Revise Object action, a new ItemRevision is created, setting the Teamcenter properties that need to be set upon revising; with the Update Properties action, the remaining properties are updated in Teamcenter.

-### 2.6 Create BOM Window {#create-bom-window}
+#### 3.1.6 Create BOM Window {#create-bom-window}
 The Create BOM Window action allows you to generate microflows and corresponding domain model to configure a BOM Window and retrieve structure data from Teamcenter.
 This feature supports the retrieval of structures with:
 * RevisionRule (or default RevisionRule)
 * VariantRule
 * BOMWindow property flags

 Depending on the configuration, microflows are generated to:
-* create BOMWindow (implementing the Create BOM Windows2 action from the TcConnector)
+* create BOMWindow (implementing the Create BOM Windows2 action from the Teamcenter Connector)
-* retrieve RevisionRules (implementing the Get Revision Rules action from the TcConnector)
+* retrieve RevisionRules (implementing the Get Revision Rules action from the Teamcenter Connector)
-* retrieve VariantRules (implementing the Get Variant Rule action from the TcConnector)
+* retrieve VariantRules (implementing the Get Variant Rule action from the Teamcenter Connector)
-* expand a single BOMLine (implementing the Expand One Level 2 action from the TcConnector)
+* expand a single BOMLine (implementing the Expand One Level 2 action from the Teamcenter Connector)
-* expand all BOMLines (implementing the Expand All Levels action from the TcConnector)
+* expand all BOMLines (implementing the Expand All Levels action from the Teamcenter Connector)
-* close the BOMWindow (implementing the Close BIM Windows action from the TcConnector)
+* close the BOMWindow (implementing the Close BIM Windows action from the Teamcenter Connector)
 * get the root BOMLine for a BOMWindow.

 To work with structures, such as BOMs, you need to first create a BOM window in Teamcenter.
 One can retrieve the root BOM Line from the BOM Window and from there start expanding the structure either line by line or all BOM Lines at the same time.
 The BOM Lines define the structure (based on the configuration you passed when generating the BOM Window).
 Each BOM Line is associated with a single Item Revision.